CEOP: Child Exploitation and Online Protection Command

 Sharing books

-Every child will take home their new library loan book each Friday.
+In the next few weeks, every child will take home a new library loan book each Monday.
 This is a good opportunity to enjoy sharing a book together and talk about the story.
 See if your child can answer your questions or retell parts of the story.
 It is important to share a wide variety of books so please continue to share your books from home and visit the library.